Catholic Church sexual abuse cases: United Kingdom

-In 2013, Cardinal Keith O'Brien, the Archbishop of Saint Andrews and Edinburgh, resigned following publication of allegations he had engaged in inappropriate and predatory sexual conduct with priests and seminarians under his jurisdiction and abused his power.

-In 2020, the Independent Inquiry into Child Sexual Abuse released a report which stated that the Catholic Church of England and Wales "swept under the carpet" allegations of past child sex abuse by numerous Catholic clergy in England and Wales.
-According to the report "there was no acknowledgement of any personal responsibility" by Vincent Nichols, since 2014, a cardinal and the senior Catholic cleric in England and Wales.
-The report said that Nichols cared more about the impact of abuse on the Church's reputation than on the victims, and lacked compassion towards them.
+In the United Kingdom, Cardinal Keith O'Brien resigned in 2013 due to allegations of inappropriate and predatory sexual conduct with priests and seminarians.
+In 2020, the Independent Inquiry into Child Sexual Abuse released a report stating that the England and Wales churches covered up allegations, as there was "no acknowledgement of any personality responsibility" by Vincent Nichols, a cardinal and the senior cleric in England and Wales since 2014.
+The report said he lacked compassion and cared more about the Church's reputation than the victims.